NethServer/docs/administrator-manual/en/base_system.rst

 * uploading an existing certificate and private RSA key.
 Optionally a certificate chain file can be specified, too.
 All files must be PEM-encoded;

-* requesting a new *Let's Encrypt* [#Letsencrypt]_ cerificate.
+* requesting a new *Let's Encrypt* [#Letsencrypt]_ certificate.
 This is possible if the following requirements are met:

   1. the server must be reachable from outside at port 80.
 Make sure your port 80 is open to the public Internet (you can check with sites like [#CSM]_);